gizmodesbois/react-boilerplate/README.md

 * Auto merge the Media queries rules.
 * Dodz support directly inside the application.

+## GraphQL & Apollo

+The application is using GraphQL & Apollo as back-end service.

+You are free to remove it or use it with a REST api.

+## Redux

+Redux will let you create a store inside your application.

+We also added the redux-form for your application's forms.

 ## License

 React boilerplate is open source software [licensed as MIT](https://github.com/gizmodesbois/react-boilerplate/blob/master/LICENSE).